 Are you a family that loves to play sports?
 Have a family sports tournament.
 Choose a few sports they like and create short games out of them, such as a basketball shooting contest, catching contest for baseball, sprinting contests for track, and most soccer goals made.
 Anything that the kids love to play can be turned into mini competitions.

 If you want something other than sports, here are a few outdoor games our family really enjoys playing.
 All four will keep both kids and adults busy for hours.
 Perfect games for kids parties and barbecues, too.

 Do you have a budding artist?
 Break out the sidewalk chalk and let the kids color the driveway.
-Jump in with a few designs of your own.
-When you’re done, draw a hopscotch game and have fun skipping and jumping.
+We love to do Sidewalk Shadow Art on the driveway or on paper.
+It’s a fun way to do art outside.

-I hope out of this list of 40 things to do with kids on a staycation, you have found a few things your family will love.
-All you need are a couple new activities to keep your time at home exciting.
-Try these out on your next staycation and you will be amazed at all the fun places to go with kids in your own town.
+I hope out of this list of 40 Staycation ideas for families, you found a few fun things to do with your kids.
+All you need are a couple of new kid’s activities to keep your time at home exciting.

 Don’t forget to Pin this for Later